A visit to the local animal shelter, lead to an increase to our four-legged family.

 She sleeps under my arm, not moving all night, happy to have a secure, loving environment.
 Her presence has had a surprising effect on my cat, Max, who after several years, still hisses at Gable.
 Bringing one more dog into the house, has made Max acquiescent to the canine situation.

 After six month there were no more accidents, once Rita felt loved and secure she became house broken.
-She may not have been as old as the shelter thought.
-As of June 2019, she is now a senior and having heart problems, taking three types of medicine each day...but she still loves going for a ride and taking walks with her pack.
+As of June 2019, she is truly a senior and having heart problems, taking three types of medicine each day...but she still loves going for a ride and taking walks with her pack.

 The duck was such a hit, it was held over for two weeks, calling it the "Duck Days of Summer."
 It was fun to see it without the event fencing.